FIBC bulk bags are tough. Period. Two kilograms of properly engineered polymers can safely transport over 2,000 kgs of granular material with ease.

 Have you ever noticed what happens to plastic when you leave it in the sun for extended periods?
 That once impermeable, almost indestructible material is now looking rather sad and fragile compared to the glory days.

 UV rays have a tremendous impact on any and all thermoplastic polymers.
-So much in fact, that over exposure to sunlight can turn your previously solid bulk bag into a pile of dust, and your once vivid logo into a barely recognizable mess.
+In fact, overexposure to sunlight can turn your previously solid bulk bag into a pile of dust and your once vivid logo into a barely recognizable mess.

 So what can you do to keep your beautifully branded bags from turning into terribly trashed totes?
-The first step to keeping your sun-exposed bulk bag alive is to use UV treated fabric and inks.
+The first step to keeping your sun-exposed bulk bag alive is to use UV-treated fabric.

-There are a few things that can be done, but nothing on Earth can prevent UV degradation, we can only manage it as best we can.
-MiniBulk will consult with you to learn your unique requirements and figure out the best course of action to ensure your bulk bags stand up to the Sun's beating rays.
+There are a few things that can be done, but nothing on Earth can totally prevent UV degradation; we can only manage it as best we can.
+MiniBulk will consult with you to learn your unique requirements and figure out the best course of action to ensure your bulk bags stand up to the sun's beating rays.

 2. Sharps - Slice and Dice

-While bulk bags are really tough as a unit when used properly, their individual parts can be susceptible to damage.
-For example, the parts of the bag that come into contact with forklifts, cranes, or any other handling equipment can wear out.
-To avoid having any failures happen in your facility, the simplest thing you can do is ensure your forklift tines are smooth and even.
-The smallest metal burr can create a barely visible weak point in the loops, and you won't know until your precious cargo is on the shop floor.
+While bulk bags are really tough as a unit when appropriately used, their individual parts can be susceptible to damage.
+For example, the parts of the bag that come into contact with forklifts, cranes, or any other handling equipment can be scored, scraped or cut.
+To avoid any failures in your facility, the simplest thing you can do is ensure your equipment is set up for safe handling of bulk bags.